 Priel from Luminous Arc gets smacked with this hard.
 In the first game, she's The Dragon, and a royal pain every time you fight her.
 In the sequel, her sprite is reused as a generic ranged Mook you'll see in the first five chapters.

 The Great Jaggi is your first large Monster Hunt in Monster Hunter Tri.
-The first time you encounter one wandering about Moga Woods (usually the very next day) is probably a bit of an Oh Crap moment.
 By the time you fight the Royal Ludroth, you're taking them on two at a time, and they're barely worth hunting anymore.
 Note that at this point, you're still fighting the weakest monsters in the game.
+In the expansions Portable 3rd and Ultimate, the lowest-tier large monsters end up being the first of many monsters fought successively on multi-monster quests.

 At least in the Super Famicom game, Dragon Ball Z: Legend of the Super Saiyan, there are random encounter enemies late in the game that are palette swaps of Cui, Dodoria, Zarbon, and the Ginyu Force that are weaker or stronger than you originally fought as bosses.